thinkbeforecoding/thinkbeforecoding/Posts/information-space-time.md

 This is what Einstein discovered in 1905 with the [Special Relativity](https://en.wikipedia.org/wiki/Theory_of_relativity#Special_relativity).

-Any information you get from remote computer can be considered stall.
+Any information you get from remote computer can be considered stale.

 When information changes slowly it's of limited importance but when there are several changes happening during the time of a single ping, it becomes critical to take decisions appropriately.